Blog · Analysis · Last reviewed June 19, 2026

 That is the film's mature cyberpunk lesson.
 The future is not ruled by machines alone.
 It is ruled by organizations that decide what knowledge may circulate.
 Information is not free because it is digital.
 It is fought over because it is useful.

 This is why Johnny's cargo matters.
 He is not carrying abstract information.
 He is carrying suppressed public health.
 The difference matters for AI and data governance now.
-Medical datasets, model weights, training corpora, research archives, drug-discovery systems, and patient records are not neutral technical objects.
+Medical datasets, model weights, training corpora, research archives, drug-discovery systems, patient records, and clinical decision tools are not neutral technical objects.
 They can become sites where life-saving knowledge is enclosed, priced, delayed, hidden, or optimized for institutional gain.

 The Lo-Teks and Low Infrastructure